 What this doesn’t have to mean: continuing to work at full pace throughout your sixties.
 What this could mean: working employed or self-employed at a significantly reduced rate that still allows you ample time to enjoy this period in your life.

 A quick example: Say you’re able to reduce your work at age 60.
-And between your earned income and income from retirement savings, you’re able to meet your expenses while deferring your Social Security enrollment so as to maximize your benefit.
-This all the while contributing $7,500/year until age 70 to an investment account that allows your money to grow tax-deferred.
-If you assume a moderate growth rate, this winds up nearly $100,000 in additional retirement savings you may not have even considered.
-That could make your retirement more secure and more comfortable.
+And between your earned income and income from retirement savings.
+That allows you to meet your expenses while deferring your Social Security enrollment so as to maximize your benefit.

-Implementing these financial and retirement strategies shouldn’t be done rashly, however, as there could be tax consequences.
-This especially depending on if you’re receiving SS benefits at the same time.
 Sitting down with a fiduciary financial professional who not only is a financial advisor, but has a depth of retirement planning knowledge, is key to making sure your retirement plan is optimized.
 This is especially significant considering there is no blanket answer for everyone.
 Each individual or couple has their unique savings, expenses, plans, and goals.